-Item 15T.
+Item 15.
 Controls and Procedures

-Disclosure Controls and Procedures - The Company carried out an evaluation which involved the participation of the Company's management, including the Chief Executive Officer, Chief Financial Officer and Internal Audit Director, of the effectiveness of the design and operation of the Company's disclosure controls and procedures as of December 31, 2006.
-Disclosure controls and procedures are controls and other procedures that are designed to ensure that (i) information required to be disclosed in the reports the Company files and submits under the Exchange Act is recorded, processed, summarized and reported as and when required and (ii) information required to be disclosed in the reports the Company files or submits under the Exchange Act is accumulated and communicated to the Company's management, including the Chief Executive Officer and Chief Financial Officer, to allow timely decisions regarding required disclosure.
+Disclosure Controls and Procedures - The Company carried out an evaluation under the supervision and with the participation of the Company's management, including the Chief Executive Officer and Chief Financial Officer, of the effectiveness of the design and operation of the Company's disclosure controls and procedures as of December 31, 2007.
 There are inherent limitations to the effectiveness of any system of disclosure controls and procedures, including the possibility of human error and the circumvention or overriding of the controls and procedures.
 Accordingly, even effective disclosure controls and procedures can only provide reasonable assurance of achieving their control objectives.